 Broccoli can be planted in patios and/or in greenhouses around mid to late summer.
 Will reach full growth late Autunm (fall) or early winter time.
-All depending on your country and climate conditions.
+All depending on your country/location and of course climate conditions.

 During mild weather conditions you are more likely to harvest it at early winter.

 You can actually transplant the broccoli plant to the garden when they reach 7-10 cm or when they are 5 to 6 weeks old.

 Also, great idea to move them outside as early as the very last spring frosty is over.